darkager/EntraGroupReports/README.md

 - PIM-enabled groups are groups that have been onboarded to Privileged Identity Management for Groups.

 ## Changelog

+### Version 1.2.4
+- Added `PrivilegedAccess.Read.AzureADGroup` to required scopes documentation
+  - Required for the legacy `/privilegedAccess/aadGroups/resources` endpoint used by `Get-PIMGroupsLegacy`

 ### Version 1.2.3
 - Added missing module dependencies: `Microsoft.Graph.Authentication`, `Microsoft.Graph.Beta.Applications`